GSaiki26/WriteAdventureCPP/Readme.md

-#Write Adventure
+# Write Adventure
-It's a RPG game.
-Maybe this program (obviously) don't have a real "game" body, that's because it's only to learning :)
+The write adventure is a console RPG game.
+It was one of my first software, so I truly has a lot of care with it.

+You can compile using dotnet.
+Enjoy it.